Skip to main content

 Physical health

 This activity can range from working to manage woodlands, to walking, and cycling.
 The British Trust for Conservation Volunteers has a “Green Gym” project specifically for exercise, but there are a number of other projects that can contribute to physical fitness in addition to enjoying the woodland.
 The NHS has a project supporting tree planting and other health benefits of woodlands.
-The Forestry Commission has a large number high quality mountain bike trails and often provides cycle hire at its visitor centres.
+The Forestry Commission has many high quality mountain bike trails and often provides cycle hire at its visitor centres.

 Mental health